Isode Approach to Data Centric Security using NATO Confidentiality Labels

 - The catalog follows the format specified in XEP-0258.
 There was no requirement to design a new format, as this one can be used with STANAG 4774 labels.

-- Each label has a Selector, which is a short string suitable for use in drop down menu selection.
+- Each label has a Selector, which is a short string suitable for use in a drop-down menu selection.
 This value can be edited when creating the catalog.

 - Each label has a display marking, derived from the SPIF, comprising a string and a colour.
 This enables UIs to correctly display the labels.